andiandi13/DBZ-Recut-subsync/README.md

   However, when calculated this way, the timecodes were **slightly off**.
 After analysis,, it appears that each new clip on the timeline loses approximately one video frame (~42ms).
   **Workaround:** To compensate, each clip's placement timecode is shifted +42ms per clip position (e.g., +42ms at position 1, +84ms at position 2, etc.).
   This adjustment results in **fairly accurate** timecodes.
 Some subtitles may still be off by **one or two video frames**, but overall synchronization remains good.
 If frame-perfect synchronization isn't required, the result is excellent.

+## Further compatibility of the scripts

+These scripts are not made specifically for Dragon Ball Z serie.
+Actually, they can be compatible with any recut project made with kdenlive, but you will have to edit scripts so that they don't look for audio files named "video synced" (unless you rename your audio track like that) and change output filenames in the merging script at the end.